johnmathews/johnmathews.is/data/blog/principles-of-oop.md

 title: Principles Of Object Orientated Programming
 slug: principles-of-oop
 date: "2021-1-4 16:27"
-category: Technical>Developer-Tools
+category: Technical.Developer-Tools
-tags: ["uncategorized"]
 ---

-I recently interviewed for a lead developer role at [Lab Digital](https://labdigital.nl/en/)[ref]Unfortunately, I didn't get the job.
-They wanted a senior Python developer with experience with `Infrastructure As Code`, and also working at an agency.
-Can't win them all.[/ref] and thought it would be sensible to review some of the fundamental aspects of Object Orientated Programming (OOP).
+I recently interviewed for a lead developer role at [Lab Digital](https://labdigital.nl/en/)[^1] and thought it would be sensible to review some of the fundamental aspects of Object Orientated Programming (OOP).

 You might think that's a unusual way to prepare for an interview, and you'd be right.
 Nothing close to these notes arose during the interview, but I find this stuff interesting.
 If I'm motivated enough to study it, then I think that's a good enough reason by itself, without a specific reason.
 These are some brief notes.